jenkins-x/jx-docs/content/getting-started/install-gke-with-bot-tutorial.md

 We should now see on Github UI the Pull Request dialog.
 Click that familiar Pull Request button and create it!
 This triggers a **Tekton** pipeline which you can see status by tailing the `activties` for that app with this command `jx get activity -f node-widget-app -w`

 ## Preview Environment
-Because we made a change to the app via a **Pull Request**, we are now shown the Bot in action, and it is telling us that the **PR needs approval** in addition, it has given us a way to see the changes, dope is that?
+Because we made a change to the app via a **Pull Request**, we are now shown the Bot in action, and it is telling us that the **PR needs approval** in addition, it has given us a way to see the changes, how dope is that?

 Our PR should look as shown on the video below.